Locate information for voting, tax forms, publications, and local sources of assistance!

 Go to Washington Secretary of State’s VoteWA website or check with the Whatcom County Auditor’s Office.

-If you were convicted of a felony in a Washington State Court, your right to vote is
+If you have been convicted of a felony in a Washington State Court, your right to vote is

 restored automatically, once you are no longer under the authority of the Department of Corrections.
 But you must register to vote, or re-register to vote.